2007 Stanley Cup Final: Game one

-Game 2
+Game two

 Strong defence and goaltending from both sides kept scoring down to nothing until Samuel Pahlsson scored the game-winning goal for the Ducks 14:16 into the third period.
 Once again, Anaheim's checking line of Samuel Pahlsson, Travis Moen, and Rob Niedermayer managed to shut down and out-score the Ottawa top line of Daniel Alfredsson, Dany Heatley, and Jason Spezza.
 Anaheim again led the shot count with 31 shots to Ottawa's 16.
-Ray Emery in the Ottawa net played his best game of the series.
+Ray Emery recorded his third shutout of the postseason.